 fearing those who were of the circumcision

 Fear was the motivation behind Peter’s retreat from grace believers.
 He feared those “of the circumcision.”
 His fear was not that of physical pain; it was a fear of rejection.
 He feared losing acceptance with people he deemed to have status in Jerusalem.
 Peter was a leader, whether leading in the right or wrong direction.

 When we sacrifice truth for expediency, we violate biblical principles.

 When we cease to do the right thing because we fear we might lose popularity, we sacrifice truth for expediency.
 Expediency, as an absolute governing principle, will cause hypocrisy and deceit.

-Fidelity to truth must transcend personal acceptance.
+Fidelity to truth must transcend personal acceptance by others.
 Many Christians find it difficult to put truth over the practical.
-Christians who withdraw from their convictions render themselves inoperative to God.
+Christians who withdraw from their convictions render themselves inoperative with God.

 Some people are so afraid of what people may say about them that they bend their truth to fit the situation.
 God, however, calls us to be people of conviction.

 “For I have not shunned to declare to you the whole counsel of God” (Acts 20:27).